percona/pmm/docs/setting-up/server/aws.md

 Your clicking the *Launch with 1 click* button, deploys your instance.
 To continue setting up your instance, run the EC2 console.
 It is available as a link at the top of the page that opens after you click the *Launch with 1 click* button.

 Your instance appears in the EC2 console in a table that lists all instances available to you.
 When a new instance is only created, it has no name.
-Make sure that you give it a name to distinguish from other instances managed via the EC2 console.
+Make sure that you give it a name to distinguish it from other instances managed via the EC2 console.

 ![!image](../../_images/aws-marketplace.ec2-console.pmm.1.png)

 ## Running the instance

-After you add your new instance it will take some time to initialize it.
-When the AWS console reports that the instance is now in a running state, you many continue with configuration of PMM Server.
+After you add your new instance, it will take some time to initialize it.
+When the AWS console reports that the instance is now in a running state, you may continue with the configuration of the PMM Server.

 !!! note alert alert-primary ""
     When started the next time after rebooting, your instance may acquire another IP address.
 You may choose to set up an elastic IP to avoid this problem.